Democrats Need an Unbreakable Presidential Candidate in 2020

 That means, above all, Democratic candidates for president should be thoroughly and fearlessly vetted for missteps or misstatements that could become dangerously dominant in a general election campaign.
 And it strongly suggests that the field should be ruthlessly winnowed via all available means, whether it’s donor pressure or activist endorsements or actual consolidation behind a small number of strong candidates.
 At the same time, Democrats must avoid the kind of ideologically driven bloodletting that contributed to the 2016 disaster via depressed turnout trends and third-party (and even cross-party) voting.
 It’s a narrow path to navigate, but simply keeping the field wide open and hoping for the best could produce another avoidable setback.

 The thing that could most visibly “break” a presidential candidacy at a crucial moment, of course, is ill health or death.
-And given the prominence of Sanders (who will turn 79 before election day in 2020) and Biden (who will turn 78 just after the election), Democrats need to fearlessly face the “age issue” and resolve it one way or the other early on.
+And given the prominence of Sanders (who will turn 79 before Election Day in 2020) and Biden (who will turn 78 just after the election), Democrats need to fearlessly face the “age issue” and resolve it one way or the other early on.
 There is zero question that Team Trump and conservative media would go to enormous lengths to exploit any signs of age-related weakness in an opponent.
 Is this something Democrats would choose to risk given the availability of so many younger candidates from across the ideological spectrum?

 Thinking about “unbreakability” rather than “electability” also brings to mind personality traits tailored for the rigors of a long, difficult campaign, whether it’s political or high-risk business experience or manifest mental “toughness.”
 It casts a different light as well on the endlessly discussed quality of “charisma.”
 In a polarized contest with few swing voters, personal charm and “relatability” may matter most as a cushion against adversity (think of Bill Clinton’s “comeback kid” capacity, as contrasted with the glass jaws of candidates voters just don’t like).

-And finally, Democrats might insist that their nominee give up the traditional iron control over the general election campaign lest strategic and tactical mistakes the party has no control over combine to “break” an otherwise winning campaign.
-Had anyone been in a position to second-guess the Clinton campaign’s deployment of resources in October of 2016, we might be living in a very different county right now.
+And finally, Democrats might insist that their nominee give up the traditional iron control over the general-election campaign lest strategic and tactical mistakes the party has no control over combine to “break” an otherwise winning campaign.
+Had anyone been in a position to second-guess the Clinton campaign’s deployment of resources in October 2016, we might be living in a very different county right now.

 All in all, Democrats should approach 2020 with some confidence in their ability to beat an unpopular incumbent who has aroused the donkey party’s base like no one in living memory.
 “Electability” is a chimera, and often a deceptive optic for predicting what will happen in a high-stakes, super-mobilized election contest.
 But Democrats owe it to their voters and their country to make sure victory in 2020 is not squandered by a presidential nominating process that produces a divided party or a fragile nominee.